Bethnal Green trio: Aftermath

 In the UK, the disappearance resulted in the Metropolitan Police giving evidence to the Home Affairs Select Committee of the House of Commons on its circumstances in March 2015.
-The families of the girls received an apology from Scotland Yard, who did not tell them about Sharmeena Begum (unrelated), the other girl from their school who went to Syria in 2014.
+The families of the girls received an apology from Scotland Yard, who did not tell them about Sharmeena Begum, the other girl from their school who went to Syria in 2014.
+The police had written letters to the girls’ parents asking for permission to interview the girls about Sharmeena’s disappearance, but instead of giving them to the parents they gave the letters to the girls themselves, who didn’t pass them on.

 British Prime Minister David Cameron said that individual institutions should not be made into "scapegoats" for the disappearance of the three girls.
 Contrary to the stance of the Metropolitan Police, Cameron said, "Whoever has gone out to join a terrorist organisation is breaking the law and has to face the consequences of breaking the law and we have to let the law take its course in the proper way".

 In March 2015, a travel ban was imposed upon five girls from the Bethnal Green Academy due to concerns from social services that the girls attend the same school as the three who had already joined the group, stating that it was in the public interest.

 It was reported that the Bethnal Green Trio were married to foreign jihadists, and that they then moved into the homes of their new husbands in ISIL's de facto capital of Raqqa.

 Sultana was said to have married an American ISIL fighter with Somali heritage, but wanted to return to the UK after he was killed in battle.
-Shortly afterwards, she was killed in a Russian airstrike.
-Her family said in a phone interview with ITV in August 2016 that they believed she died in an airstrike in May 2016 at the age of 17 while planning to escape.
-The lawyer who represents the family of the teenagers, Tasnime Akunjee, told ITV that she became too scared of making an escape attempt after another girl, Samra Kesinovic, was beaten to death for trying to escape.
+She married a second time after her first husband was killed, and died with her second husband in a Russian airstrike.
+Her family said in a phone interview with ITV in August 2016 she died in an airstrike in May 2016 at the age of 17 while planning to escape.
+In the podcast I’m Not a Monster, Shamima Begum later stated she and her friend and schoolmate Sharmeena Begum formally identified Sultana’s body and that it was “in pieces.”

+The lawyer who represents the family of the teenagers, Tasnime Akunjee, told ITV that Sultana became too scared of making an escape attempt after another girl, Austrian national Samra Kesinovic, was beaten to death for trying to escape.
+In February 2019, The Mirror, citing anonymous Austrian intelligence sources, said the story of Kesinovic’s death was a lie which had been intentionally circulated to cover her escape from ISIL into hiding, and that that she was believed to be alive.